LIBBBhhh/ImGuiExtra/README.md

 # ImGuiExtra
  ImGuiExtra is a set of custom ImGui widgets and utility functions for enhancing your ImGui-based user interfaces.
 This header file defines various functions for creating custom widgets and UI elements.

+### Issues

+write ideas for adding something, etc. to issues for developers, if you have posted anything with my utility, please indicate this repository

 ### what do you need to know?